LukeShead/Procedures-and-protocols/README.md

 In reboot games, the procedures for security are similar and provide an added layer of protection for the company, some of the procedures that reboot games use are:

-ID pass:
+#### ID pass:
 In the college that reboot games resides in, there are gates that an individual must get through in order to have access into the college, for this you must either be on the system or have an ID card that can grant access through the gates, the ID pass can be retrieved from the college itself and puts your identity onto the college system.
 In order to bypass this procedure, the individual would need to obtain one of these ID cards and identity theft.
 The procedure in steps would look like:

 Enter college --- Approach Gate --- Hold correct ID card in hand --- Place card over required area --- Wait for light to turn green --- wait for gates to open --- Walk through gate opening --- Wait for gate to close behind.

 The steps for this procedure are very basic and despite this they are important when taking safety into consideration, this is because the simple method of ID cards can be very effective at stopping unwanted individuals or groups from coming into the college without being caught.

-Door Lock:
+#### Door Lock:
 Not only is an ID card required to get into the college, but also some of them can be used to unlock certain areas within the college, many doors in the college cannot be opened without a valid pass, this means only people that need to use the room and can use it responsibly will be able to enter them.
 People with ID passes that can come into the college may not be able to access these rooms, this is to make sure that only more trusted individuals can have access to the room.
 In order to gain access the ID card that you have must be authorized to access these areas, the procedure in order to access the door is:

 Enter college --- pass gate with normal measures --- Identify door that you want to access --- Ensure you have authroization to access the room --- Place ID card on required area --- Wait for red light to turn green --- Proceed to push or pull the door to open.

 The steps are in place in order to make sure that anyone that would make it into the college would also then have another step in order to make it into more important areas, this increases the security of the area as it is another step for any attacker to bypass.

+#### Access Code:
+This is where instead of using a form of ID when having a security procedure, many companies will use a keypad in order to gain access to the building, this can be safer than ID as it cannot be stolen in a physical sense, this is because the code can be remembered from memory as it is only a string of digits and does not rely on a scan of any kind in order to gain access.
+Instead this can be easier to steal by simply observing, this can be more beneficial or can disrupt a company depending on the attacker as it can be easier or harder.

+Enter building --- Make way to code pad --- Make sure to retrieve code and remember --- Enter correct code into code pad --- Wait for code pad to accept code and unlock door --- Open door of pull or push --- Enter doorway

-Regular pat-downs:
+#### Regular pat-downs:
 It is a security procedure that occurs occasionally and it is a pat-down, this is done by having metal detectors, in front of the gates, this allows staff to search students, this can help keep the college and reboot games safe as it can stop any dangerous items from entering the college and therefore reboot games.
-This search is done by the police and can be very beneficial for the college,
+This search is done by the police and can be very beneficial for the college as having dangerous items within the college can cause many issues with people.

+Enter college --- Wait in line --- Move forward in queue until reach metal detectors --- Listen to police's instructions --- Walk through the metal detector --- Be patted down --- Retrieve items --- Continue on through the day

+The procedure is possible to be changed within the different stages with the event of items being found or bigger or smaller queue.